BrC-Habeda/da/README.md

 3. `Test the database for Replication`
 4. `Create a New Migration and Test it.`
 5. `Find the department with the highest attrition rate.`
+6. `Suppose you want to restrict access based on user roles.
+In this example, we have three roles: admin, manager, and employee.
+We want to give admin access to all rows, manager access to rows of their department, and employee access only to their own rows.`

 ## Test Results